 Virtualization has become an irresistible trend in data center networks and enterprise networks.
-Having the ability to abstract vast amounts of resources and manage multiple environments from one single controller means the network is going to be more agile and flexible.
+It makes the network more agile and flexible with the ability to abstract vast amounts of resources and manage multiple environments from one single controller.
 Software-defined networking (SDN) is one of the key technologies that make it real.
-Internet service providers and business owners try to benefit from this technology; at the same time, vendors and manufacturers release new products that can be used in SDN environments in succession, which include one of the key components — SDN switches.
+Vendors and manufacturers release new products that can be used in SDN environments in succession, which include one of the key components — SDN switch.
 What is an SDN switch?
 Is it more complicated than normal Ethernet switches?
-This article aims to demystifying the concepts and applications of SDN switches.

 An SDN switch is a software program or hardware device that forwards packets in an SDN environment.
 It must support SDN protocols.
 The earliest as well as the most commonly known SDN protocol is OpenFlow.
 Therefore, an SDN switch is often called OpenFlow switch as well.
 There are also some other SDN protocols that are developed by SDN switch vendors, such as OpFlex, NETCONF, BGP (Border Gateway Protocol), XMPP (Extensible Messaging and Presence Protocol), etc.

 Using the earliest protocol defined in the SDN environment, OpenFlow switch has evolved from OpenFlow v1.0. in 2011.
 OpenFlow v1.5.1 is the latest OpenFlow version that has support from switch vendors.